terrapower/armi/doc/developer/entrypoints.rst

 has an extensive :py:class:`~armi.cli.EntryPointsPlugin` that comes with several CLI entry points.
 It is important to note that if you are building your own ARMI ``Application``, the ``EntryPointsPlugin`` must be registered to access these entry points either by registration in the application or subclassing :py:class:`~armi.apps.App`.
-If you do not want them or if only want some of them you can build your own list in a custom ``defineEntryPoints`` method.
+If you do not want them or if you only want some of them you can build your own list in a custom ``defineEntryPoints`` method.